dortega5185/dortega5185/README.md

 What I'm currently Working On!

-- 🔭 I’m currently working on ... ecommerce app
+- 🔭 I’m currently working on ...
+A Calendar app that manages projects and personal tasks
 - 🌱 I’m currently learning ...
-Typescript
+Next Js/Java
 - 👯 I’m looking to collaborate on ...
-React.js
+React.js, Next.js, Python
 - 🤔 I’m looking for help with ...
 Shopify
 - 💬 Ask me about ...
-Anything
+Next Js and Java
 - 📫 How to reach me: ... dortega5185@gmail.com
 - ⚡ Fun fact: ...
-I'm half italian
+I was born and raised in Queens, NY.